CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Halloween Mummy Jar

 Cast a spooky light on Halloween night with these mummy jars from the Creative Ramblings blog.
-This preschool Halloween craft is great for little monsters.
+This preschool Halloween craft idea is great for little monsters.
 Only two steps and it’s a wrap!

-What you need: gauze; empty and clean jar; glue; googly eyes; optional holiday lights or tea lights
+What you need: Gauze; empty and clean jar; glue; googly eyes; optional holiday lights or tea lights

 How it works: Glue the gauze onto the jar and add on googly eyes.
 To make the jar glow, parents can add a small tea light candle or holiday lights inside the open jar.